Ragdoll Cats and Dogs

 Ragdoll Cats and German Shepherds

-German Shepherds are loyal, large, and energetic dogs, so many people wonder whether they’re the perfect fit for the Ragdoll breed.
+German Shepherds are loyal, large, and energetic dogs, so many wonder whether they fit the Ragdoll breed.
 While they may not tick every box, they can get along just fine.
 German Shepherds are typically not aggressive if trained correctly.

 How To Introduce Cats and Dogs